dotnet/docs/docs/csharp/nullable-warnings.md

 Fixing a warning for assigning a *maybe-null* expression to a *not-null* variable involves one of four techniques:

 - Change the left side of the assignment to a nullable type.
-This may introduce new warnings when you dereference that variable.
+This action may introduce new warnings when you dereference that variable.
 - Provide a null-check before the assignment.
-- Annotate the API that produces the right hand side of the assignment.
+- Annotate the API that produces the right-hand side of the assignment.
-- Add the null forgiving operator to the right hand side of the assignment.
+- Add the null forgiving operator to the right-hand side of the assignment.

 ## Nonnullable reference not initialized

-Another set of warnings are generated when you declare a member variable as a nonnullable reference type, and that member isn't initialized in a constructor or a field initializer.
+Other warnings are generated when you declare a member variable as a nonnullable reference type, and that member isn't initialized in a constructor or a field initializer.
 Consider the following class as an example:

 :::code language="csharp" source="./snippets/nullable-warnings/PersonExamples.cs" id="PersonExample":::

-Neither `FirstName` nor `LastName` are guaranteed to be initialized.
-If this is new code, consider changing the public interface.
+Neither `FirstName` nor `LastName` are guaranteed initialized.
+If this code is new, consider changing the public interface.
 The above example could be updated as follows:

 :::code language="csharp" source="./snippets/nullable-warnings/PersonExamples.cs" id="WithConstructor":::